Project-Dahlia/Dahlia/packages/frontend/README.md

 ## Tools

 This is a Next.js application built with TypeScript, utilizing NextAuth for authentication.
-The app supports Google OAuth for user authentication.
+The app supports Google OAuth for user authentication and Leaflet for Maps.

 ## Prerequisites